squidieee/literature_notes/bimanualCoordination-notes.md

 This paper presents a bi-manual haptic system in VE.
 They used a bimanual manipulation task which used non-dominant hand to grab the object and dominant hand to point to the target on the object, essentially an asymmetric bimanual pointing task.
 They measure completion time to evaluate their system and compared to an uni-manual condition.

-Good asymmetric bimanual task.
+Good **asymmetric bimanual task**.
 Adding more metrics to this task may help to understand the asymmetric nature of bimanual interaction.

 ## Influence of the bimanual frame of reference with haptics for unimanual interaction tasks in virtual environments

 Ullrich 2011

 They evaluate if Guiard’s theory of the bimanual frame of reference can be applied to interaction tasks in virtual environments (VE) with haptic rendering.
 Two conditions, one unimanual and bimanual, are used in the study.
-They applied an asymmetric bimanual insertion task.
+They applied an **asymmetric bimanual insertion task**.
 Non-dominant hand first touch to select, then dominant hand used a probe to insert into the target, similar to the peg-in-hole task.
 They observed whether users moved their non-dominant hands during the study.

 They found that: